Dmytro-Pashko/OpenGLSandbox/README.md

 The frustum is used to determine what the camera can see.
 Everything that is inside or intersects with the camera's view-frustum has to be rendered, all the rest can be ignored.

 We create a transformation matrix for each of the above-mentioned steps: model, view and projection matrix.
-After all, let's define the final combined matrix, declared a uniform in the vertex shader and sent the matrix to the shaders where we transform our vertex coordinates.
+After all, we should define the final combined matrix, declared a uniform in the vertex shader and sent the matrix to the shaders where we transform our vertex coordinates.
 ```
 combinedMatrix.set(projectionMatrix).mul(viewMatrix).mul(modelMatrix)
 shader.setUniformMatrix("combined", combinedMatrix)
 ```
-More detauled information about camera and perspective projection you can read at following articles
+More detailed information about camera and perspective projection you can read at following articles
 * [Coordinate Systems](https://learnopengl.com/Getting-started/Coordinate-Systems)
 * [Working with Camera](https://learnopengl.com/Getting-started/Camera)
 ### Putting it all together